-The Friends of the Key West Library are proud to introduce leading figures in the world of books, art, and ideas.
-Programs take place on Monday nights from January through March at the Studios of Key West's historic armory building, 600 White Street.
+LOCATION for 2017: Programs take place on Monday nights from January 16 through March 29 at the Key West Theater, 512 Eaton Street.
 Admission is free and seating begins at 5:30 p.m. on a first-come, first-served basis with the programs starting promptly at 6:00 p.m.

-2013 Friends of the Key West Library Lecture Series Schedule
+2017 Friends of the Key West Library Lecture Series Schedule

 - Jan.
 16: Calvin Trillin has been contributing to the New Yorker since 1963.
 He writes about murder, food, politics, and culture.
 Among his many achievements he coined the term "Sabbath Gasbags" in reference to the pundits who appear on Sunday morning talk shows.
 He is also known for his expansive thoughts on barbecue.

 - Jan.
 23: Curt Richter is a photographer who splits his time between Finland and the United States.
 His most recent book is A Thousand Words: Portraits from the Key West Literary Seminar.
 Richter has been visiting Key West and photographing members of its arts and literary community for close to a decade.
 This book is the most recent fruit of those visits.

 - Jan.
 30: Frank DeFord is a writer and public radio commentator who primarily writes about sports.
 He has been a writer at Sports Illustrated since 1962, and a commentator at NPR since 1980.
 His football-centric novel Everybody's All American was made into a movie starring Denis Quaid and Jessica Lange.
 He has also written several novels not centered on the world of sports.